paduagroup/pol_openmm/build-openmm.md

     so that OpenMM libraries are found.

 That's it.
-These build instructions should also work for OpenMM 7.4.2.
+These build instructions should also work with OpenMM 7.4.2.

+8. Test the installation

+        ssh machine-with-GPU
+        python -m openmm.testInstallation

 ## TGNH Drude thermostat (OpenMM 7.4.2)